 The Bible has much to say about developing confidence in God.
 We can equate

-confidence with faith, so as we develop our faith our confidence grows too.
-Faith
+confidence with faith so as our faith develops, our confidence grows too.

-and confidence are to different things.
+and confidence are two different things.
 Faith is something we receive from

 God, not to be confused with the gift of faith, mentioned in 1Corinthians